rvagg/archived-iojs-tools/README.md

 A tool to make V8 changelogs more easily accessible and grokkable, prints output in Markdown format, can trim meaningless releases and restrict the versions to a provided semver range.

+## pr-metadata

+Print out metadata that can be copied and pasted into a commit message, based on Node.js core repository practice

 ## _Also_

+Projects graduating out of this repo include:

 **[changelog-maker](https://github.com/rvagg/changelog-maker)** is also part of this collection but is published to npm and is maintained in a separate repo.

+**[branch-diff](https://github.com/rvagg/branch-diff)** uses a lot of **changelog-maker** code to provide similar output but is for preparing a list of commits that are on one branch but not on another by smartly using Node.js core style metadata to remove duplicates (a smart `git log b1..b2`).

 ## License & Copyright